 ❌ Don’t: Assume All Emojis Translate the Same Way

-Not every emoji looks identical across devices or platforms, an emoji that appears cheerful on iOS might look confusing or overly bold on Android.
+Not every emoji looks identical across devices or platforms.
+An emoji that appears cheerful on iOS might look confusing or overly bold on Android.
 This creates room for miscommunication, especially in paid ads or email.
 When in doubt, test your emoji display across devices before going live.

 ❌ Don’t: Force Emojis Where They Don’t Fit